nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 There are various email boilerplate templates around, however Central College Nottingham has adapted its own email boilerplate template based on a variety of sources as well our own additions based on our own research and development.
 We regularly review changes in email client behaviour and aim to keep our boilerplate constantly up to date with the latest developments and changes in the email world.

-We refer to our email boilerplate as a redux of the [original HTML Email Boilerplate](http://htmlemailboilerplate.com/)
+We refer to our email boilerplate as a redux of the [original HTML Email Boilerplate](https://github.com/seanpowell/Email-Boilerplate).

 ## Main Features:

 As well as creating a solid foundation for any email campaign, our boilerplate also focuses on the following areas:

-* Customisation of an email boilerplate that suits your needs
+* Modular and customisation of an email boilerplate that suits your needs
 * Forcing the document mode for Internet Explorer based clients
 * CSS3 support in the native mail client on Windows Phone 8 and above (POP3/IMAP)
 * Scaling images correctly in Outlook 2010 and 2013 when using DPI scaling factors greater than 96 DPI (100%)